Athletic Bilbao Logo

 Athletic Bilbao LogoAthletic Bilbao Logo PNG

-Through the Athletic Bilbao logo, the football team communicates its autonomy, protecting the interests of a particular territory.
-Outsiders are not allowed to enter the club.
-The players are a close-knit team where love for the motherland and football reigns.
+The Athletic Bilbao logo represents the football team’s autonomy and its defense of the interests of a specific territory.
+Outsiders are not allowed in the club.
+The players form a cohesive team, united by a love for their homeland and football.

 Athletic Bilbao: Brand overview

-Athletic Bilbao is the only football club that only accepts Basque players.
-It represents the Basque Country, a unique region spanning the south of France and Spain.
-This autonomous community is not absorbed in Spanish culture: it has its language and traditions.
-The Athletic Bilbao team also doesn’t want to be absorbed.
-This policy is reflected in the motto “Con cantera y aficion, no hace falta importacion.”
+Athletic Bilbao is the only football club that accepts only Basque players.
+It represents the Basque Country, a unique region in southern France and Spain.
+This autonomous community has not absorbed Spanish culture; it has its own language and traditions.
+Athletic Bilbao also resists being absorbed.
+This policy is reflected in the motto “Con cantera y aficion, no hace falta importacion”.

 Meaning and History